Managing work at height permits digitally

 Training and competency requirements

 Proper training is essential to ensure the safety of workers involved in managing work at height activities.
-Employers must ensure that all relevant personnel receive appropriate training, which may include work at Height Course for Workers, Supervisors and Assessors.
-Here is an example of short video that can be shared with employees on site during the induction process or toolbox meetings.
+Employers must ensure that all relevant personnel receive appropriate training, which may include work at height courses for workers, supervisors and assessors.
+Here is an example of a short video that can be shared with employees on site during the induction process or toolbox meetings.

 Employers must ensure that supervisors, assessors, and trainers involved in work at height activities possess the necessary competencies and qualifications to perform their roles effectively.
-By providing adequate training and ensuring the competency of all personnel involved in work at height tasks, employers can promote a safer work environment and comply with regulatory requirements.
+By providing adequate training, ensuring the successful completion of the courses, and ensuring the competency of all personnel involved in work at height tasks, employers can promote a safer work environment and comply with regulatory requirements.

 Inspection and maintenance of equipment